Melissa Francis is doing a great job of explaining this phony baloney plastic when they had a good time rock and roller CNN story.

 But we have ways to help you with this.

-This is what I was gonna say.
+This is what I was going to say.

-If you wouldn't mind, if you would leave like an email address with Mr. Snerdley, that we can get in touch with you and show you uh even better ways.
+If you wouldn't mind, if you would leave like an email address with Mr. Snerdley, that we can get in touch with you and show you even better ways.

-N not that you're not doing it.
+Not that you're not doing it well.

-So if you wouldn't mind, Debbie giving us an email address we can reach you.
+So if you wouldn't mind, Debbie, giving us an email address, we can reach you.

-Promise nobody will see it, nobody will know it.
+Promise nobody will see it.

 And if you want to, we get two places you can go.

-You can go to RushRevere.com.
+You can go to rushrevere.com.

-Uh I didn't know O'Reilly did children's books.
+I didn't know Riley did children's books.

-I thought O'Reilly did murder books.
+I thought, oh, Riley did murder books.

 You would not believe the photos that these children reading these books, these kids send us.

-It's you talk about rewarding, and you've probably encountered it some yourself, Debbie.
+And you've probably encountered it some yourself, Debbie.

 So anyway, I really appreciate the call.

-I I really do, and I uh I hope you'll hang on and give us a way to reach out to you.
+And I hope you'll hang on and give us a way to reach out to you.

-Uh what is this?
+What is this?

-I don't know if uh I don't know what that means, so I'll have to check that later.
+I don't know if I don't know what that means, so I'll have to check that later.

 I'm talking to somebody offline here, folks.